Huckleberry Finn and His Friends: Filming

 The series was directed by Jack B. Hively and Ken Jubenvill.

-Huckleberry Finn and His Friends was filmed on location at the Burnaby Village Museum (then known as the Heritage Village) in Burnaby, British Columbia, Canada.
+Huckleberry Finn and His Friends was filmed on location at the Burnaby Village Museum (then known as the Heritage Village) in Burnaby, British Columbia.
 Episode 9 - Buried treasure - was filmed in part at the Alaksen National Wildlife Area.

 Sternwheelers

 Various sternwheeler riverboats appear in the series.
-The Julia Belle Swain appears in the opening and closing credits, and are in fact the only scenes that were actually shot on the Mississippi River.
+The Julia Belle Swain appears in the opening and closing credits, and are the only scenes that were shot on the Mississippi River.

 The wooden steam-powered sternwheeler in episode 6 - How nice to be missed - and 7 - Such a lovely funeral - is the "Samson V".
 The "Samson V" is now a museum but at the time (1979) was a working snagpuller on the Fraser River.
 The small sternwheeler in episode 10 - Huck is a hero - was one of an identical pair of boats built in 1964 that ferried tourists around Vancouver's harbour from the 1960s to the 1980s.
 From the late 1980s until 1999, the "Scenic Bell" and the "Scenic Queen" ferried passengers to Newcastle Island Marine Provincial Park.